 However, the High Court has recently rejected an attempt to use the representative action procedure in this bifurcated way, finding that the parties should not be allowed to dictate the court's approach to case management.

 Even where the court allows a representative action to proceed, its utility may be limited.
 In a 2024 decision, Commission Recovery v Marks & Clerk LLP, the Court of Appeal permitted claims concerning alleged undisclosed commission payments to proceed as a representative action.
-However, the Court only identified one core issue, in which the purported class members had the "same interest".
-A number of other issues are likely to need to be dealt with in a second phase, for which the representative action procedure will not be suitable.
-This may not be attractive for claimants and their funders.
+However, the court only identified one core issue, in which the purported class members had the "same interest".
+The matter subsequently settled.
+However, had it proceeded, a number of other issues would likely have needed to be dealt with in a second phase, for which the representative action procedure would not have been suitable.
+This may not have been attractive for claimants or their funders.

 The court can also use its case management powers to consolidate proceedings brought by different claimants or manage them together, often using sample or test cases to decide issues of law or fact which are common across the claims.